cyberRuptor/redis-sentinel-helm-chart/README.md

           #privileged: {{ .Values.redisSentinel.securityContext.privileged }}
       ```

-If one wants to deploy your Redis Sentinel via statefuleset standalone without using Helm Charts then one can follow the below link:-
+If one wants to deploy your Redis Sentinel via statefuleset standalone without using Helm Charts then one can follow the below link:-<br>
 For documentation, please refer to <br>https://medium.com/@cyberRuptor/deploying-redis-sentinel-as-a-cache-manager-on-k8-ocp-openshift-container-platform-2af64119d911